group of people smiling at event

 • Connecting members and increasing engagement

-• Volunteering community outreach
+• Volunteer work and community outreach

 The Black Business Network’s Cultural Competence Series